The Twilight Saga: New Moon (soundtrack): Year-end charts

+Certifications

 The Twilight Saga: New Moon (The Score)

 The Twilight Saga: New Moon (The Score) was composed by Alexandre Desplat and performed by the London Symphony Orchestra.
 He replaced Carter Burwell, who wrote the score for the previous film, Twilight (2008).
 Weitz has a working relationship with Desplat, who scored one of his previous films, The Golden Compass (2007).

 Track listing

 Reception

 The score has received critical acclaim from many film music critics.